Defense Evasion, Red Teaming

 Step 5: Rebasing the source image

-Since the source image was loaded to a different ImageBaseAddress than the destination process, it needs to be rebased in order for the binary to resolve addresses of static variables and other absolute addresses properly.
-The way the windows loader knows how to patch the images in memory is by referring to a relocation table residing in the binary.
+Since the source image loads to a different ImageBaseAddress than the destination process, we need to rebase it so that the binary can properly resolve the addresses of static variables and other absolute addresses.
+The Windows loader determines how to patch images in memory by referring to a relocation table that resides in the binary.

 for (DWORD y = 0; y < dwEntryCount; y++)